TheBodger/MMM-SimplePlayer/README.md

 The response from DLNA servers should meet standards but in testing in some situations a message is received that is not expected.
 The module will try to handle these situations but if the DLNA server is not behaving as expected then some features may not work.

+All sizing and positioning of elements within the module is done using CSS.
+Specific settings can be overridden by adding rules to the MagicMirror custom.css file, or simply edit the CSS file within the module folder.

 ## Configuration Options

 | Option                  | Details